By Frances Traynor

 The Royal Institution of Chartered Surveyors recommends that Salford buyers instruct a surveyor to undertake a structural survey.
 There are several defects that can affect a property (e.g. unsafe chimney circulation, subsidence, or rotting joists), which will not be addressed during a property valuation undertaken by your conveyancer.Q.

 Contacting a proactive and experienced solicitor is essential to a faster move, and the earlier you appoint one the better.
 At Homeward Legal, our solicitors are chosen for their speed-focused approach to handling legal matters.
-Give us a call on 0800 038 6699 for a fixed-fee quote backed up with our ‘No Move, No Fee’ guarantee.
+Give us a call on 0800 038 6699 for a fixed-fee quote backed up with our ‘No Completion, No Fee’ guarantee.
 Furthermore, there are several things you as the purchaser can do, such as

 An essential part of the legal due-diligence process when buying a property involves the conveyancer carrying out conveyancing and environmental searches.
 These provide detail on the risk of flooding near your property and around the Salford area.
 If the information received indicates a significant risk, your solicitor might advise paying for a more in-depth flood-risk search.
 This will be passed on to you at cost.Q.